 In the 15th century, and in fact, after the voyages of Christopher Columbus and Vasco da Gama, the Age of Great Geographical Discoveries began, which was characterized by the oppression and annihilation of the population of open lands.
 And there were open two opposite features of a European character.
 Against the cruel treatment of the conquerors, the humanistic convictions of individual European intellectuals rose.
 The first to raise a voice in defense of the Indians and against the methods of their Christianization was the Spanish theologian and lawyer Francisco de Vitoria (1486-1546).
 His follower Bartolome de las Casas (1484 – 1566) took a more determined position and in a letter to Emperor Charles V wrote:

-If you perceive a difference in ethnopsychology of Europe and the East, and from this point of view look at the historical events of the ancient world, you can note that in contrast to the traditional despotic of Asian monarchs, invaders who came from Europe to Asia at the beginning of the first millennium BC demonstrated a softer form of government.
-The Persians, having won all the Near East, joined it in the unitary empire that represented a "the synthesis of Near Eastern political and cultural traditions under a single government that achieved stability not through military terror but through toleration" (HOLISTER C. W. 1991: 57).
+If we accept the difference in the ethnopsychology of the peoples of Europe and the East and look at the historical events of the Ancient World from this point of view, then we can see that, in contrast to the traditional despotism of Asian kings, European monarchs use softer forms of government.
+In Greece, unlike Egypt and Babylonia, the kings did not have absolute power and ruled with the participation of a council of elders (RUSSEL BERTRAND.
+2001: 17).
+The Persians, having won all the Near East, joined it in the unitary empire that represented "the synthesis of Near Eastern political and cultural traditions under a single government that achieved stability not through military terror but through toleration" (HOLISTER C. W. 1991: 57).
 In particular, Jews were allowed to return to their homeland what allowed them to retain national and religious identity, so important for the subsequent history of mankind.
 Some Egyptian and Greek temples were restored too.
-The Persian "Kings of Kings" did not claim to divine origin, but only divine appointment.
-Though they had absolute hereditary power, but the state apparatus was added by council represented by seven noble persons, and the governors of provinces had large powers, although their rule was watched by special inspectors – the "eyes and ears of the King."
-Thus we see an example of this sate building not only a manifestation of tolerance, but also democracy, unknown in other Asian countries.
+The Persian "Kings of Kings" did not claim to divine origin, but an only divine appointment.
+Though they had absolute hereditary power, the state apparatus was added by council represented by seven noble persons, and the governors of provinces had large powers, although their rule was watched by special inspectors – the "eyes and ears of the King."
+Thus we see an example of this state-building not only a manifestation of tolerance but also democracy, unknown in other Asian countries.
 This difference in the form of government is evident due to the difference in mentality and psychology of those European and Asian nations.

 Recognizing the role of natural conditions in the formation of psychic-somatic qualities of a person, one should keep in mind that certain features of the physical structure and character formed under the influence of the environment are transmitted genetically or by other mechanisms from generation to generation, which are now being studied by evolutionary psychology:

-Genetics of behavior studies the basics of behavior and all that is associated with it – mental illness, a propensity for divorce, political preferences and even a feeling of satisfaction with life.
+Genetics of behavior studies the basics of behavior and all that is associated with it – mental illness, a propensity for divorce, political preferences, and even a feeling of satisfaction with life.
 Evolutionary psychology is looking for mechanisms through which these features pass from generation to generation.
-Both approaches suggest that nature and education are involved in the formation of behavior, thoughts and emotions, but in contrast to the practice of the twentieth century nature has preference now (CSIKSZENTMIHALYI MAIHALY.
+Both approaches suggest that nature and education are involved in the formation of behavior, thoughts, and emotions, but in contrast to the practice of the twentieth-century nature has preference now (CSIKSZENTMIHALYI MIHALY.
 2008: 89)

 Having no reliable knowledge of the location of the Urheimat of the Indo-Europeans and, accordingly, the influence of the environment on the formation of their mentality, scientists can not understand the reasons for the success of their descendants since the middle of the second millennium AD: